 - Its warm and woodsy aroma makes it another great option for enhancing relaxation.

 - Diffuse it or apply it topically to enjoy the calming benefits!

 Essential Oils Blends

 - D. Gary Young, the Founder of Young Living, formulated Grounding to accompany individuals on challenging emotional journeys.

-- It is a combination of White Fir, Black Spruce, Ylang Ylang, Pine, and several other essential oils.
+- It is a combination of White Fir, Black Spruce, Ylang Ylang, Pine, and several other essential oils for yoga and meditation.